Policy for dealing with harassment, bullying and hate incidents.

 2.3 The University values academic enquiry in an open and robust learning, teaching and research environment.
 While we encourage academic freedom to debate and challenge lawful viewpoints we are all expected to treat each other with dignity and respect, recognising that our staff, students and wider communities have diverse identities, abilities and experiences.
 This however does not mean that academic freedom is unfettered.
 It may be limited should this impact the safety and rights of others, and more importantly amount to harassment, bullying or hate incidents, as described in section 3.

 2.4 The University strongly encourages those who have experienced or witnessed any form of harassment, bullying or hate incidents to report such incidents and take action through this policy and procedure.
-Should such incidents relate to staff and members of the York University Students Union (YUSU), Graduate Students Association (GSA) and their clubs or societies we encourage the use of the YUSU and GSA policies, procedures and advice, listed in section 11.
+Should such incidents relate to staff and members of the University of York Students' Union and its clubs or societies, we encourage the use of the University of York Students' Union policies, procedures and advice, listed in section 11.

 3. Definitions